suphamster/lada/README.md

 ## Training and dataset creation
 For instructions on training your own models and datasets, refer to [Training and dataset creation](docs/training_and_dataset_creation.md).

-## Credits
+## Acknowledgement
 This project builds upon work done by these fantastic individuals and projects:

-* [DeepMosaics](https://github.com/HypoX64/DeepMosaics): Provided code for mosaic creation during dataset creation/training.
+* [DeepMosaics](https://github.com/HypoX64/DeepMosaics): Provided code for mosaic dataset creation.
 Also inspired me to start this project.
 * [BasicVSR++](https://ckkelvinchan.github.io/projects/BasicVSR++) / [MMagic](https://github.com/open-mmlab/mmagic): Used as the base model for mosaic removal.
 * [YOLO/Ultralytics](https://github.com/ultralytics/ultralytics): Used for training mosaic and NSFW detection models.
 * [DOVER](https://github.com/VQAssessment/DOVER):  Used to assess video quality of created clips during the dataset creation process to filter out low-quality clips.